joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 it.
 In this way, a single Flash document can generate a SWF file that is designated for the sole purpose of holding graphical assets.
-This technique is particularly useful for larger projects where designers working on visual assets can work in parallel with developers who create a “wrapper” SWF file that then loads the graphical assets SWF file at run time.
+This technique is particularly useful for larger projects where designers working on visual assets can work in parallel with developers who create a "wrapper" SWF file that then loads the graphical assets SWF file at run time.
 You can use this method to maintain a series of versioned files where graphical assets are not dependent upon the progress of programming development.